 “But it starts by saying you take drugs.”

 “No one will listen if we aren’t singing about what it’s like for us.
 Otherwise we’re preaching.
-We don’t tell anyone they should take drugs and we try to show what it’s really like.”
+We don’t tell anyone they should take drugs.
+We try to show what it’s really like.”

 “So you do drugs so you can tell people not to do it?”

 “That’s hypocritical.
 I drink beer and smoke pot.
 Most kids do, or wish they did.”
-I was sure he was going to quiz Michael and/or call my folks.
+Now he’s going to quiz Michael and/or call my folks.

-Mr. Antonio smiled.
+Mr. Antonio smiles.
 “I better let you do your thing, without any parental interference.
 I came in to tell you about that guy who wants to be your manager.”

 “Well, that’s not his name.”

-“That’s just what we call him,” I said.
-Everybody but Mr. Antonio laughed.
+“That’s just what we call him,” I say.
+Everybody but Mr. Antonio laughs.

 “Anyway, he wants you guys to play a bunch of parties over Christmas, plus a fraternity gig at the University after finals, before Christmas break.”

-“How much will they pay,” Robby was keen to know.
+“How much will they pay,” Robby is keen to know.

-“Well, that Pete guy wants you back and he said he’d pay double after how much his friends liked your set.”
+“Well, that Pete guy wants you back and says he’ll pay double after how much his friends liked your set.”

-“Double the trouble, double the fun, double mint, double mint, double mint gum,” I sang.
+“Double the trouble, double the fun, double mint, double mint, double mint gum,” I sing.

-“That’s two hundred bucks a party,” Robby calculated.
+“That’s two hundred bucks a party,” Robby calculates.

-“Um, there was some damage to an amp,” Michael nervously told his dad.
+“Um, there was some damage to an amp,” Michael nervously tells his dad.

-I interrupted any family dispute by asking, “Hey, Mr. Antonio, how come you have such great equipment.
+I interrupt any family dispute by asking, “Hey, Mr. Antonio, how come you have such great equipment.
 Were you in a rock band when you were our age?”

-Distracted from the damage issue, he told us about the jazz combo he was in during college and how they get together for reunions.
+Distracted from the damage issue, he tells us about his jazz combo during college.
+They still get together for reunions.

-“That’s why Michael wants to go to Buddy Rich in the Grove; he has all your jazz genes.”
+“That’s why Michael wants to see Buddy Rich in the Grove; he has all your jazz genes.”